The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 While bankruptcy is often filed or gone through for people who have large credit card debts, bankruptcy is actually an option for anyone with unsecured debts.
 Despite what many people think, tax debt is a form of unsecured debt and thus, will be eliminated after bankruptcy.

-What’s the difference between secured and unsecured debt?
-Find out here.
+Find out what’s the difference between secured and unsecured debt?

 All types of tax debts, income tax, liability, GST/HST, and deductions will be discharged, this means you won’t owe them once your bankruptcy is complete.